fin-cli/handbook/guides/commands-cookbook.md

 # Commands Cookbook

-Creating your own custom WP-CLI command can be easier than it looks — and you can use `wp scaffold package` ([repo](https://github.com/wp-cli/scaffold-package-command)) to dynamically generate everything but the command itself.
+Creating your own custom FIN-CLI command can be easier than it looks — and you can use `fin scaffold package` ([repo](https://github.com/fin-cli/scaffold-package-command)) to dynamically generate everything but the command itself.

 ## Overview

-WP-CLI's goal is to offer a complete alternative to the WordPress admin; for any action you might want to perform in the WordPress admin, there should be an equivalent WP-CLI command.
-A **command** is an atomic unit of WP-CLI functionality. `wp plugin install` ([doc](https://developer.wordpress.org/cli/commands/plugin/install/)) is one such command, as is `wp plugin activate` ([doc](https://developer.wordpress.org/cli/commands/plugin/activate/)).
+FIN-CLI's goal is to offer a complete alternative to the WordPress admin; for any action you might want to perform in the WordPress admin, there should be an equivalent FIN-CLI command.
+A **command** is an atomic unit of FIN-CLI functionality. `fin plugin install` ([doc](https://developer.wordpress.org/cli/commands/plugin/install/)) is one such command, as is `fin plugin activate` ([doc](https://developer.wordpress.org/cli/commands/plugin/activate/)).
 Commands are useful to WordPress users because they can offer simple, precise interfaces for performing complex tasks.

 _But_, the WordPress admin is a Swiss Army knife of infinite complexity.
 There's no way just this project could handle every use case.
-This is why WP-CLI includes a set of [common internal commands](https://developer.wordpress.org/cli/commands/), while also offering a [rich internal API](https://make.wordpress.org/cli/handbook/internal-api/) for third-parties to write and register their own commands.
+This is why FIN-CLI includes a set of [common internal commands](https://developer.wordpress.org/cli/commands/), while also offering a [rich internal API](https://make.wordpress.org/cli/handbook/internal-api/) for third-parties to write and register their own commands.

-WP-CLI commands can be [distributed as standalone packages](https://wp-cli.org/package-index/), or bundled with WordPress plugins or themes.
-For the former, you can use `wp scaffold package` ([repo](https://github.com/wp-cli/scaffold-package-command)) to dynamically generate everything but the command itself.
+FIN-CLI commands can be [distributed as standalone packages](https://fin-cli.org/package-index/), or bundled with WordPress plugins or themes.
+For the former, you can use `fin scaffold package` ([repo](https://github.com/fin-cli/scaffold-package-command)) to dynamically generate everything but the command itself.

-Packages are to WP-CLI as plugins are to WordPress.
-There are distinct differences in the approach you should take to creating a WP-CLI package.
-While WP-CLI is an ever-growing alternative to /wp-admin it is important to note that you must first write your package to work with the WP-CLI internal API before considering how you work with WordPress APIs.
+Packages are to FIN-CLI as plugins are to WordPress.
+There are distinct differences in the approach you should take to creating a FIN-CLI package.
+While FIN-CLI is an ever-growing alternative to /fin-admin it is important to note that you must first write your package to work with the FIN-CLI internal API before considering how you work with WordPress APIs.

 #### Command types

 Bundled commands:

 * Usually cover functionality offered by a standard install WordPress.
-There are exceptions to this rule though, notably `wp search-replace` ([doc](https://developer.wordpress.org/cli/commands/search-replace/)).
+There are exceptions to this rule though, notably `fin search-replace` ([doc](https://developer.wordpress.org/cli/commands/search-replace/)).
 * Do not depend on other components such as plugins, themes etc.
-* Are maintained by the WP-CLI team.
+* Are maintained by the FIN-CLI team.

 Third-party commands:

 * Can be defined in plugins or themes.
-* Can be easily scaffolded as standalone projects with `wp scaffold package` ([repo](https://github.com/wp-cli/scaffold-package-command)).
+* Can be easily scaffolded as standalone projects with `fin scaffold package` ([repo](https://github.com/fin-cli/scaffold-package-command)).
-* Can be distributed independent of a plugin or theme in the [Package Index](https://wp-cli.org/package-index/).
+* Can be distributed independent of a plugin or theme in the [Package Index](https://fin-cli.org/package-index/).

 All commands: